Under-extracted coffee is sour, over-extracted coffee is bitter, and in the middle is the sweet spot.

 Very lightly roasted coffee has required a low dose and a high ratio of water (as above).
-If you add a lot of milk, as most people do with flat whites, lattes and cappuccinos, then the light delicate flavour notes, fruits, acidity, and aromas, of a lightly roasted coffee can easily be overwhelmed.
+If you add a lot of milk, as most people do with flat whites, lattes, and cappuccinos, then the light delicate flavor notes, fruits, acidity, and aromas, of a lightly roasted coffee can easily be overwhelmed.
 By replacing a proportion of the milk with some hot water you will bring out the full range of flavours from your coffee beans.
-This hot water has bypassed the coffee extraction bed (to avoid over extraction bitterness) – hence the term bypass.
+This hot water has bypassed the coffee extraction bed (to avoid over-extraction bitterness) – hence the term bypass.
 Commonly bypass is used with Americanos and long blacks.
 But with an increasing trend to lighter roasted coffee, bypass should start to be included with milk versions as well.

 Your coffee is likely to be roasted somewhere between these extremes.
 The optimum bypass hot water for your roast level will fall somewhere on this scale.